SekenderNaveed1/TOSCheck/README.md

 ---

-### FAQ

-**Does this replace a lawyer?**
-No. It just helps you decide what to ask a lawyer about, if you can even afford one in this economy.

-**Will it make me $1000 for reading terms?**
-Unlikely.
-But it might save you from agreeing to something you don’t want.

-**Why local?**
-Because documents like this are private.
-Also because local is calmer.

-**Can I run this without knowing how to code?**
-Technically yes, but practically no. You’ll need to know how to run a Python script.
-If that sounds intimidating, don’t worry — an LLM will probably hold your hand through it.

-**What models does it use?**
-Anything you point it to.
-You can use a local model through Ollama or an API call if you already have one set up.
-TOSCheck doesn’t care, it just reads what’s there.

-**Is this giving me legal advice?**
-Absolutely not.
-It’s just summarizing and flagging text that looks odd.
-You still have to use your own brain (or a lawyer’s).

-**Does it store or send my data anywhere?**
-No. Everything happens locally.
-Nothing leaves your machine unless you explicitly make it leave.

-**How accurate is it?**
-Pretty decent.
-I’m not running benchmark datasets on this just yet since, honestly, I’m not getting paid and it’s not exactly a career booster right now.
-It’s not perfect, but it catches the stuff that stands out: arbitration, vague language, data sharing, and similar patterns.

-**Why make this at all?**
-Because nobody reads these documents, and yet we agree to them every day.
-TOSCheck is just one small way to make that habit a little less blind.

-**Can I contribute?**
-Sure.
-Open a pull request or an issue if you think something can be improved.
-If you break something, at least open an issue about that too.

-**Will this ever have a UI?**
-Maybe.
-For now, the command line is enough.
-It keeps it quiet and fast, and you feel slightly more like a hacker while reading about arbitration clauses.

-**How long does it take to run?**
-Depends on the model and the length of the TOS.
-Usually under a minute unless you’re using a potato or a 175B model on your laptop.

-**Can I use it at work?**
-If you can legally use open-source tools, yes.
-If not, you might want to check your employer’s tech AUP.

-**Will it yell at me for not reading the TOS?**
-No. It’ll just silently judge you, which is somehow worse.

-**Can I run it on random apps just for fun?**
-Go for it.
-You’ll be surprised how many “free” things quietly cost your data.

-**Does it work on Privacy Policies too?**
-Yes.
-In fact, those are usually where the weirdest stuff hides.

----

 ## For developers

 If you’re reading this section, you probably already read the terms before agreeing to GitHub’s API policy.
 Congratulations — you’re already ahead of 99% of people.